cross-solution/YawikDocs/source/installation.rst

 .. _enable the text search: https://docs.mongodb.com/v2.4/tutorial/enable-text-search/

-You can install e.g. mongo 3.2 by: (Our demo is running 2.6, development is done with 3.0 and 3.2)
+You can install e.g. mongo 3.2 by: (Our demo is running 2.6, development is done with 3.x)

 https://docs.mongodb.com/manual/administration/install-on-linux/